 How much does a door drop cost?

-Shared door drop prices start at £45/1000+VAT and solus door drops at £75/1000+VAT.
+With The Private Postman, shared door drop prices start at £56/1000 +VAT and solus door drops at £85/1000 +VAT.

 The area you are looking to target with your drop will have an influence on the price as well.
-Prices for orders of over 100,000 pamphlets are open to negotiations.
+Prices for orders of over 100,000 pamphlets are often open to negotiations.

 What is canvassing?